hasanenv/ci-cd-pipelines/docker-build-push/README.md

-# Docker Build and Publish Pipeline
+# Docker Build and Push Pipeline

 This directory contains a CI/CD pipeline that builds a Docker image and publishes it to Docker Hub using GitHub Actions.